NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### Programming Header

 Your quad will use a 4-pin programming header to load code into the MCU.
 You won't need the FTDI portion of the reference design.
 It's a little fancy since it allows you to insert the cable from either top of the board _or_ the bottom.
-To this end, use the `-FEMALE-SMD-BOTTOM-ENTRY` part from `quadparts_prebuilt`.
+To this end, use the `-FEMALE-SMD-BOTTOM-ENTRY` part from `quadparts_prebuilt_2022`.
 The four signals must appear in this order:

 1. Serial TX
 2. Serial RX
 3. GND
 4. Reset

-These are a subset of thesignals that connect to the FTDI header in the microcontroller reference design.
+These are a subset of the signals that connect to the FTDI header in the microcontroller reference design.
 You don't need the FTDI header.
 Note that you do need the 0.1uF capacitor between the reset line and the reset pin on the programming header.

 ### The IMU

 The IMU datasheet contains all the information you will need to use connect the IMU to the microcontroller.
 A few things to keep in mind:

 1. The IMU datasheet is not the best.
 If something doesn't make sense search the pdf.
-2. There are actually two logical devices in this package: the accelerometer/gyroscope (referred to as 'A/G' in the datasheet ) and the magnetometer ('M').
+2. There are actually two logical devices in this package: the accelerometer/gyroscope (referred to as 'A/G' in the datasheet ).
 3. Both devices will operate in I2C mode only and connect to microcontroller via I2C, so you can ignore the stuff in the data sheet that refers to SPI.
+4. The IMU has different connection modes.
+Follow connection mode 1 for your design, which is referred in `7.1 LSM6DSO electrical connections in Mode 1`, page 35.
-4. You must follow all the recommendations regarding external capacitors attached the IMU.
+5. You must follow all the recommendations regarding external capacitors attached the IMU, also known as decoupling capacitors.
-5. You will need to take care to configure the IMU's I2C addresses.
-It has two: One for the gyroscope and accelerometer and another for the magnetometer.
-The address for the gyro and accelerometer should be set to `1101011`.
-For the magnetometer it should be `0011110`.
-You should read the datasheet to learn how to do this.
-Note that there is an inconsistency between Table 2 and Tables 19 and 20.
-Tables 18 and 19 are correct.
+6. You will need to take care of configuring the IMU's I2C addresses.
+Read section `5.1.1 I2C Serial interface`, pages 17 and 18, to determine which I2C address you can use.
+Use `Table 19.
+Internal pin status`, page 38 column Mode 1, to figure out which pin is dedicated for selecting the I2C address.
+You choose which address you want to use, but the address you choose needs to be reflected in your, otherwise your software won't be able to communicate with the IMU.
+7. We aren't using the interrupt features, so you can leave `INT1` and `INT2` disconnected.
-6. Power supply voltage and IO voltage will be 3.0V in our design, so connect them to `3V`.
+8. Power supply voltage (`Vdd`) and IO voltage (`Vdd_IO`) will be 3.0V in our design, so connect both to `3V`.
-7. We aren't using the interrupt features, so you can leave `INT_M`, `INT2_A/G`, `INT1_A/G`, and `DRDY_M` disconnected.
-8. `DEN_A/G` should be connected to `3V`.

-Most of the information you will need is Section 5 of the datasheet.
+9. Connect `SDX` and `SCX` to GND.
+10. We want the I2C always active.
+Determine if `CS` (Chip Select) should be connected to 3V or GND by reading external documentation (e.g., Google Search).

 A thing to know about datasheets: They almost always (although, frustratingly, not always) tell you everything you need to know.
 They don't, however, make it easy.
 You need to read carefully and thoroughly.
 You can't skim the datasheet and expect to know the details of how to connect each of the pins to configure the IMU properly.
 You actually need to read through the tables and the text, there are specific answers to most questions you might have in there.
 Most facts appear exactly once in the datasheet -- it will be written in text or a table, but not both.

 ### The I2C Bus

 Your MCU will communicate with the IMU via I2C.
 This means you must connect the IMU to the MCU via the `SDA` and `SCL` lines.
 You should "pull up" these lines to `3V` by connecting them to `3V` using 10kOhm resistors.
+Read section `7.1 LSM6DSO electrical connections in Mode 1`, page 35, to know how the pull-up resistos must be connected.

 ### The Motor Driver